 This means that despite what many raw feeding resources like to claim, both domesticated dogs and wolves do in fact possess amylase (although in the pancreas and small intestine rather than in the saliva) – dogs far moreso than wolves.
 Therefore, a dog’s nutritional requirements very well may differ from that of wolves.

-Clearly, dogs are carnivores.
-They may not be obligate carnivores like cats or ferrets, but after considering a dog’s jaw structure, teeth, short, acidic digestive system, and predatory behavior, it is hard to deny that a domesticated dog is still a carnivore rather than an omnivore.
+Clearly, dogs are meat eaters.
+They may not be obligate carnivores like cats or ferrets, but after considering a dog’s jaw structure, teeth, short, acidic digestive system, and predatory behavior, it is hard to deny that a domesticated dog has retained its meat eating tendencies.
 The fact that they have the ability to digest starch certainly doesn’t mean that they require it as part of their diet; it simply means that it can be digested, it can be utilized, and that starches and grains may have their place in a domesticated dog’s diet depending on the individual dog’s energy level, metabolism, and even genetics.

 It should also be said that the diet of a wild canine is surely not optimal.
 After all, that’s why wolves are called “opportunistic” or “scavenging” carnivores – they eat what they can find, and what they find might not always be the best option for their health.
 They have been known to starve for several days or even weeks on end, eat rancid, parasite-infected, rotting carcasses, and sustain injuries from their meals such as cracked teeth, which can become seriously infected.
 Wolves die young, with an average lifespan of only 6 to 8 years old [source], for many of these reasons.
 What would a wolf eat if it was able to be provided with the best possible nutrition?
 Certainly not what it eats in the wild.

 This “appeal to nature” logical fallacy can apply to all areas of dog ownership.
-Is it natural for our dogs to live inside, to get vaccinations, to be dewormed, to be on heartworm prevention, to get groomed, or to walk on leashes?
+Is it natural for our dogs to live inside, to get groomed, or to walk on leashes?
 It can be argued that domesticated dog breeds themselves are “unnatural”.
 We have bred them to be wire-coated, single coated, dwarf, and brachycephalic.
 We’ve bred down their temperament and predatory instincts into something that was once a wild animal, and is now a domesticated pet.
 That, in and of itself, is unnatural; but just because it’s unnatural, doesn’t mean it is inherently bad.

 In the search to provide the best possible diet for your dog, realize that simply basing your decisions off of what a wolf would eat in the wild, or what is more “natural”, is not the best choice.
 Also keep in mind that there is not one specific diet that every single dog would be able to thrive on.
 Dogs should be looked at as individuals that have differing nutritional requirements which depend on many factors, including but not limited to energy level, metabolism, health, and genetics.
 Limiting your options to strict limitations based on what wolves eat is unnecessary, misguided, and even potentially dangerous.
 Supplements, fruits/veggies, dairy, and even grain can be a helpful addition to many raw diets.
 Choosing to feed a raw diet should be a step in providing optimal nutrition to your dog, rather than just a step in providing the most “natural” diet.